 inaccessible.
 Simply re-publish all the pages of your website to fix this.

 Go to the projects settings page - premium modules and install language management.

 Login to your project go to the settings page and click language management.

-You can also immediately open language management via the hidden sidebar at the right:
+You can also immediately open language management via the quick menu at the right:

 On the language management you can edit or add new languages.

-Click on the green add language button to add a new language.
+Click on the plus icon button on the right of the language bar to add a new language.